slowrunner/ROS2-GoPiGo3/Setup_1_Ubuntu22.04_LTS_Server.md

-# Ubuntu 22.04 LTS Server and GoPiGo3 on Pi4 2GB+
+# SETUP 1: Ubuntu 22.04 LTS Server and GoPiGo3 on Pi4 2GB+

 10/13/2022 Mod for slowrunner/ROS2-GoPiGo3
 10/12/2022 Initial